kowainik/relude/README.md

    3. Add `import qualified Relude.Unsafe as Unsafe` and replace function with qualified usage.
 3. If you use `fromJust` or `!!` you should use them from `import qualified Relude.Unsafe as Unsafe`.
-4. If you use `foldr` or `forM_` or similar for something like `Maybe a` or `Either a b` it's recommended to replace usages of such function with monomorhpic alternatives:
+4. If you use `foldr` or `forM_` or similar for something like `Maybe a` or `Either a b` it's recommended to replace usages of such functions with monomorphic alternatives, such as:
    * `Maybe`
      + `(?:)          :: Maybe a -> a -> a`
      + `fromMaybe     :: a -> Maybe a -> a`